 Triage Taxes: The fee for not having health insurance

 If you can afford health insurance and have chosen not to buy it, you will pay a fee when you file your federal tax return for the year you chose not to have coverage.
-Called an individual shared responsibility payment, the fee is sometimes called the dollar-941246_640“penalty,” “fine,” or “individual mandate.”
+Called an individual shared responsibility payment, the fee is sometimes called the “penalty,” “fine,” or “individual mandate.”

 You will owe the fee for any month you, your spouse, or your tax dependents don’t have health insurance that qualifies as minimum essential coverage— unless you qualify for an exemption